M-Hassan-Raza/Portfolio/content/projects/posium.md

 ---
-title: "POSium - The Ultimate POS System"
+title: "ChronoPOS - The Ultimate POS System"
 date: 2025-02-10
 description: "A powerful and scalable Point of Sale (POS) system built with VueJS, Django, and PostgreSQL."
 tags: ["POS", "Retail", "Billing", "Business"]